outdreamer/solver/docs/tasks/example_scripts/health.md

 				- use probiotics (preferably kefir) to manage blood sugar and insulin sensitivity
 					- https://pmc.ncbi.nlm.nih.gov/articles/PMC8166562/
 					- https://pmc.ncbi.nlm.nih.gov/articles/PMC6714347/
+				- avoid some amino acid supplements
+					- phenylalanine, tryptophan, tyrosine, alanine, isoleucine, leucine, valine, aspartate, and glutamate were significantly associated with decreases in insulin secretion and increases in glucose levels
 				- avoid a high advanced glycation end-products (AGE) diet
 					- Metabolic factors include the formation of advanced glycation end-products (AGEs), which have a central role in the pathophysiology of many of the complications of diabetes mellitus, including cardiovascular complications
 					- avoid high saturated fat foods, highly processed foods, and foods cooked at high temperatures (baked/grilled) and eat vegetables, fruits, legumes, skimmed dairy products, and whole grains